 You can follow a few safety tips to exercise right and enjoy a healthy pregnancy.
 There are certain precautionary measures you can take to reduce the risk of accidental injury or miscarriage during pregnancy.
 Go ahead and check them out!

 - Wear loose fitting and comfortable clothes, to perform the exercises smoothly.

-- Choose the right kind of exercising shoes, to increase your flexibility and grip.
+- Choose the right kind of exercising shoes and maintain a proper posture to increase your flexibility and grip.

 - Practice exercises on a flat surface to prevent injury or sudden fall.

 - Drink a lot of water and fluids to prevent dehydration.